arif-rachim/ferenium/README.md

 *   **Component-Based Architecture:** Build applications using reusable UI components, with the flexibility to create custom components.
 *   **Signal-Based Logic:** Connect components and data using signals and effects for reactive programming.
 *   **JSON-Based Application Definition:** Outputs a JSON file that captures the application structure, including UI elements, data connections, and configurations.
-*   **Sate Suite Viewer:** Run and interact with your applications by loading the generated JSON file in the Sate Suite Viewer.
+*   **Ferenium Viewer:** Run and interact with your applications by loading the generated JSON file in the Ferenium Viewer.
 *   **Focus on Productivity:** Designed to simplify the development process and boost productivity for enterprise application development.
 *   **Database Integration:** Support for SQLite database integration, allowing direct manipulation and querying of data within applications.

 ## Getting Started

-To get started with Sate Suite, you'll need to:
+To get started with Ferenium, you'll need to:

-1.  **Clone the Repository:** Clone the Sate Suite repository from GitHub to your local machine.
+1.  **Clone the Repository:** Clone the Ferenium repository from GitHub to your local machine.
 2.  **Install Dependencies:** Navigate to the project directory and run `npm install` to install all required dependencies.
 3.  **Start the Development Server:** Run `npm run dev` to start the development server.
-4.  **Explore the Application:** Open your browser and visit the provided URL to access the Sate Suite.
+4.  **Explore the Application:** Open your browser and visit the provided URL to access the Ferenium.

 ## How It Works

-Sate Suite provides two modes: Designer and Viewer:
+Ferenium provides two modes: Designer and Viewer:

 *   **Designer Mode:**
     *   Use a drag-and-drop interface to construct UI layouts.